ibm-cloud-docs/EventStreams/managing_access.md

 ### Administration actions
 {: #administration_actions}

-In addition to the policies required for this resource type, Access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.
+In addition to the policies required for this resource type, access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.

 | Administration actions | Topic  | Group  | Txnid |
 | --- | --- | --- | --- |